RuBAN-GT/yarn-plugin-enhanced-workspaces/README.md

 * `yarn workspaces graph` - prints monitored workspaces graph.
   * `-o, --output-format` can be `json` or `tree`
 * `yarn workspaces changed list` - prints changed workspaces with related chunks.
+  * `-a, --ancestors/--no-ancestors` - performs the operation over ancestors.
+Default is `false`.
+More priority than `preserveAncestors`.
+  * `--ignored-ancestors-markers` - the same as `ignoredAncestorsMarkers`
+  * `--private/--no-private` - includes private workspaces into affected list.
+Default is `true`.
+More priority than `detectPrivates`.
+  * `--change-detection-strategy` - which source the plugin should use in order to determine workspaces changes.
+Can be `base-ref` or `prev-ref`.
+Default is `base-ref`.
+More priority than `changeDetectionStrategy`.
 * `yarn workspaces changed chunks` - prints changed workspaces in topological order grouped by chunks.
   * `-g, --group-by` the count of chunks, default is available machine cores
+  * `-a, --ancestors/--no-ancestors` - performs the operation over ancestors.
+Default is `false`.
+More priority than `preserveAncestors`.
+  * `--ignored-ancestors-markers` - the same as `ignoredAncestorsMarkers`
+  * `--private/--no-private` - includes private workspaces into affected list.
+Default is `true`.
+More priority than `detectPrivates`.
+  * `--change-detection-strategy` - which source the plugin should use in order to determine workspaces changes.
+Can be `base-ref` or `prev-ref`.
+Default is `base-ref`.
+More priority than `changeDetectionStrategy`.
 * `yarn workspaces changed foreach` - a simple wrapper over `foreach` command working only with changed workspaces.
 Required to have installed `@yarnpkg/plugin-workspace-tools` plugin.
   * `--include` - a list of included workspaces
   * `--exclude` - a list of excluded workspaces
   * `-p, --parallel` - run the commands in parallel
-  * `-a, --ancestors/--no-ancestors` - perform operation over ancestors.
+  * `-a, --ancestors/--no-ancestors` - performs the operation over ancestors.
 Default is `false`.
 More priority than `preserveAncestors`.
   * `--ignored-ancestors-markers` - the same as `ignoredAncestorsMarkers`
-  * `--private/--no-private` - include private workspaces into affected list.
+  * `--private/--no-private` - includes private workspaces into affected list.
 Default is `true`.
 More priority than `detectPrivates`.
+  * `--change-detection-strategy` - which source the plugin should use in order to determine workspaces changes.
+Can be `base-ref` or `prev-ref`.
+Default is `base-ref`.
+More priority than `changeDetectionStrategy`.

 ## Configuration